jwlei/dat110-oblig1-Network-programming/README.md

 If everything has been implemented correctly, you should now be able to start the display-device and sensor-device, and then the controller and see the reporting temperatures in the console.

 The test in `TestSystem.java` contains a test that runs all devices within the same JVM using threads.
 Please **note** that the test only start the different processes you need to check the *Console* window to see if the system is working properly.
-If everything iw working propoerly the *Console* should contain an output similar to:
+If everything is working properly, the *Console* should contain an output similar to:

 ```
 Display server starting ...